📑 Table of Contents

 - Liver Transplant - A successive series of transplants using a healthy donor liver to replace the diseased liver.
 Excellent when there are several tumors or cirrhosis.

-- Chemotherapy is the use of medications that either kill or slow the growth of cancer.
+- Chemotherapy The use of drugs that either eradicate or slow the spread of cancer is known as chemotherapy.

 - Targeted Therapy - Anticancer drugs that are employed to specifically attack cancer cells.
 Sample: Sorafenib, Lenvatinib.